lokytech5/cloud-projects/docs/projects.md

     - **Tech Stack**: Node.js, TypeScript, Docker, AWS EC2.
     - **Key Concepts**: Containerization, EC2 setup, Docker deployment.

 ---

-Feel free to explore the projects and understand the different ways AWS services can be utilized to solve real-world problems Thanks
+Feel free to explore the projects and understand the different ways AWS services can be used to solve real-world problems.

+Thank you for visiting!